selectel/terraform-provider-selectel/website/docs/d/global_router_quota_v1.html.markdown

 # selectel\_global\_router\_quota\_v1

 Provides a list of quotas in the Global Router service using public API v1.
+For more information about global routers, see the [official Selectel documentation](https://docs.selectel.ru/en/global-router/about-global-router/#limits).

 ## Example Usage